 - Sun Protection: Apply thick layers of sunscreen to all exposed skin.
 Reapply as necessary.

-- Hydration: Increase your water consumption.
-Dehydration can hit before you realize it.
+- Stay Hydrated: Increase your water consumption.
+Dehydration can take effect before you realize it.

 - Severe Storms: Register for weather alerts through a weather app or local municipal alert system.